SAXENA-PARAM/Miners-Blockchain/README.md

 - Implement a server-client hybrid model, where each peer can act as both a sender and a receiver.
 - Ensure messages are formatted correctly ("<IP:PORT> <team_name> <message_to_be_sent>").
 - Maintain a peer list based on received messages and allow querying of active peers.
 - Handle connection persistence, avoid duplicate entries, and implement a connect() function for additional networking.
+(Bonus Task)
 - Implement multithreading to allow simultaneous communication.

 ### Prerequisities: